Skip to main content

 What Mosaic covers

-Your Mosaic report includes both a folate conversion gauge and a folic acid conversion gauge in the Micronutrients section, along with your MTHFR activity level in the Detoxification Pathways section.
+Your Mosaic report includes both a folate conversion reading and a folic acid conversion reading in the Micronutrients section, along with your MTHFR activity level in the Detoxification Pathways section.
 Together, these insights help you choose the right form and understand how your body processes it.